rajsandilya/Capstone/README.md

  * A fine tuned RandomForestRegression model is created to predict prices and utility functions were created to generate reports based on drug groupings GPID & GPPC.
 RandomForestRegression model scored 87%.
 * Found prices changing with time, hence created a ARIMA time series model to forcast the prices.
 Since  NADAC dataset is a mixed bag, Time Series analaysis was done on specific groups with good results.

-A Drug Wholesaler or retailer can introduce their actual Invoice prices (non-medicaid) and compare with the country-wide baseline or create models against their actual Invoice prices (non-medicaid).
+A Drug Wholesaler or Retailer can introduce their actual Invoice prices (non-medicaid) and compare with the country-wide baseline prices or create similar models against their actual Invoice prices (non-medicaid).
 These models will help Wholesaler's while onboarding a retailer and vice versa.

 #### Terminology:
  * Types of drugs available: